ppy/osu-wiki/news/2025/2025-12-21-bn-mentorship-cycle-6.md

 ![](/wiki/shared/news/banners/bn-mentorship/banner.jpg)

-For the unitiated, this is the 6th cycle of the BN Mentorship Program, an ongoing project led by the [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team) in order to facilitate the learning process for any up-and-coming modders who wish to join the [Beatmap Nominators](/wiki/People/Beatmap_Nominators).
+For the uninitiated, this is the 6th cycle of the BN Mentorship Program, an ongoing project led by the [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team) in order to facilitate the learning process for any up-and-coming modders who wish to join the [Beatmap Nominators](/wiki/People/Beatmap_Nominators).

 This time around, **we are also reopening the osu! side of mentorship**, which was paused for the previous cycle, alongside some minor reworks on how direct additions work.
 This means all modes are welcome to get in and learn!